fredneedsausername/ServerPhone/README.md

 ## Concurrency
-**TODO**
 >[!CAUTION]
 >**TODO** Ensure a connection never stays open when it should be closed, otherwise you have to restart the server.
 >Just in case there is a bug, always keep at least two users with the maximum permissions if you plan on using the server remotely, since if one connection, for some reason, is not closed properly, at least with the other one you can restart the server and not lose >access.

+This is ***very*** important to keep the synchronization, the same user can only have one active connection with the server, ***not more***.
-Only one client can connect to the server with an user, so only one instance of the same user can be connected to the server at the same time.
+Only one client can connect to the server with a specific user, so only one instance of the same user can be connected to the server at the same time.
 If more try to connect the server simply refuses from the second request onward, and does not accept new logins until the active connection is terminated.
-If the server is restarted or closed while any file operation is being done, first send to the active connections the message stating you are intending to close, then wait to finish reading from socket, then finish doing file operations.
+If the server is restarted or closed while any file operation is being made, first send to the active connections the message with header title [`WANTS_TO_CLOSE_CONNECTION`](ServerTelefono/src/fredver/ioutils/HeaderTitle.java) stating you are intending to close, then wait to finish reading from socket by reading up to the message with the header title [`WILL_SEND_NO_MORE_DATA`](ServerTelefono/src/fredver/ioutils/HeaderTitle.java) **TODO WHAT IF THEY DON'T SEND THAT MESSAGE - SOLUTION: MAKE IT SO THAT AFTER 5 SECONDS OR SO OF NOT RECEIVING DATA THE SOCKET CLOSES AUTOMATICALLY**, then finish doing file operations.
 Multiple connections to the server may be opened at same time, and the server has to process them all at the same time.
 Messages can be sent at any moment from the clients and from the server, so they both have to be ready to process all messages at all times.
 Users with low permissions can only access their folder, so no conflict can come from them, unless an admin starts doing stuff on their folders while they are doing stuff too, like deleting and reading at the same time, for example.
 Read, modify, and write operations could clash.
 Read operations could read from a file that is being deleted, or try to read while a file is being deleted, so they might be then doing operations on a file that doesn't exist anymore.
 Two of the same file could be tried to be created at the same time, and this could be a problem.